-If you love the beautiful architecture of the Old South, you can’t miss visiting Charleston’s many plantations.
+If you love Charleston architecture, you can’t miss visiting Charleston’s many plantations.

 Few of these structures still stand, as many were destroyed during the Civil War and the great earthquake of 1886.
 Yet the plantations that have survived still have plenty of stories to tell.
 Many of the plantations that burned in the war were rebuilt or reconstructed after the fact, so you can still learn about the architectural styles.